mastra-ai/mastra/docs/how-to/creating-custom-integrations.md

 ## Creating Custom Integrations

-Kepler allows you to create custom integrations, if you want to integrate with a third-party API that isn't supported already.
+Mastra allows you to create custom integrations, if you want to integrate with a third-party API that isn't supported already.

 There are three things you need to configure:

 1. Basic integration details in `integrations/integrations.json`
 2. Export an integration class from a folder in `integrations/`
-3. Import the integration in `kepler-config.ts`
+3. Import the integration in `mastra-config.ts`

 ## Step 1: Add integration details

-Kepler looks for an `integrations` directory in the root of the repo, and expects to find a file called `integrations.json` in there.
+Mastra looks for an `integrations` directory in the root of the repo, and expects to find a file called `integrations.json` in there.

 Here's an example of what the file should look like: